UFCW 1518 supports international students

 Regulating International Student Fees

-While domestic student fees are capped at a 2% annual increase, international student fees have no limitation and have seen an almost 600% increase from 1991 to 2019.
-We urge the BC government to amend the Tuition Limit Policy to include the regulation of fees for international students.
+international student fees are uncapped and have increased 600% from 1991 to 2019.
+We urge the BC government to regulate fees for international students.

 Increased funding for post-secondary education

-This investment in education can ameliorate the financial burden on all students, including international students, and will benefit Canadian society as a whole by fostering a highly skilled and diverse workforce.
+This investment can help the financial burden on all students, including international students, and will benefit everyone by fostering a highly skilled and diverse workforce.

-Along with other unions, we will leverage our collective bargaining power to better working conditions for our international student members.
-This includes negotiating tailored provisions such as increased unpaid leave to allow international students to visit family abroad while maintaining employment stability.
+Along with other unions, we will work to better working conditions for our international student members.
+This includes tailored provisions such as increased unpaid leave to allow international students to visit family abroad.

 Building partnerships and solidarity

-Many local organizations are already engaged in this issue and have existing campaigns targeted at bringing fairness to international students, and we will seek to partner with them to increase our power and influence in our advocacy efforts.
-These include: the BC Federation of Students, Migrant Students United, and the Asian Canadian Labour Alliance.
+Many local organizations are already engaged in this issue and have existing campaigns targeted at bringing fairness to international students, and we will seek to partner with them.

 What we're calling for